ayu014/Password-Manager/README.md

 1. **Adding a New Entry**:
    - Open the password manager, enter the website, email, and password details.
    - You can either generate a strong password using the "Generate Password" button or enter your own.
-   - Click the "Add" button to save the credentials into the `data.csv` file.
+   - Click the "Add" button to save the credentials into the `data.json` file.

 2. **Copy Password to Clipboard**:
    - After generating a password, it will automatically be copied to your clipboard, making it easy to paste into websites or applications.